Tito Nanni

-Tito Angelo Nanni Jr. (born December 3, 1959 in Philadelphia, Pennsylvania) is a former professional baseball player.
+Tito Angelo Nanni Jr. (born December 3, 1959 in Philadelphia, Pennsylvania) is an American former professional baseball player.
 Over his career Nanni primarily played first base and outfield.
 Nanni played in the Seattle Mariners organization for the majority of his career.
 He also spent part of a season playing for the California Angels organization and for the Toronto Blue Jays organization.
 Nanni played seven seasons in minor league baseball, with a career batting average of .253 with a .384 slugging percentage, 21 hits, 122 doubles, 22 triples, and 66 home runs in 2,775 at-bats.

 Amateur career

 Nanni attended Chestnut Hill Academy high school in Philadelphia, Pennsylvania.
 Nanni is a hall of fame member at his school.
 During his athletics career at Chestnut Hill, Nanni played baseball, basketball, and football.
 He was captain and the most valuable player for each sport he played.
 He was an All-City selection in football, an All-Inter-Ac in basketball, and All-City, All-American and the Philadelphia Daily News Player of the Year in baseball.
 During his senior baseball season, Nanni batted .450 with 10 double, four triples, 4 home runs and 20 RBIs.
 He was recruited by Wake Forest University and Boston College to play football, but Nanni opted to pursue a career in baseball.